Atlanta VC Directory

 Phoenix Capital Ventures[2]

 Atlanta-based early-stage VC founded by Andrew Steinberg.
 Focus areas include sports, esports/gaming, media, and human performance tech.
 Writes very early checks (previously noted as ~< $0.1M).
-Founded in 2016.
+Launched in 2016.

 Johnson Venture Partners[2]